Theodeus/tuna/README.md

 Latest news
 ====
 Moog style filter and Bitcrusher added!
-Also, make sure you update your filter nodes to use strings instead of int's for filter type!
+Also, make sure you update your filter nodes to use strings instead of integers for filter type!

 tuna
 ====